 Most people in Germany still think of men when ‘entrepreneurs’ are mentioned.
 This is despite the fact that one in three companies is founded by a woman.
 However, many of these companies are sideline businesses (42.1%), reference: , as women tend to opt for more flexible, hybrid income models, e.g. by combining employment with a sideline business.

 There is a lot that women startup entrepreneurs can achieve: to be self-employed also means to put your own ideas into practice, be it for a more sustainable way of doing business or for more flexibility around working hours and places.
 More women entrepreneurs also mean more jobs and a boost to economic growth.
 A high level of diversity of business models and corporate cultures can also generate crucial competitive advantages.

 Successful women entrepreneurs as role models

-The Federal Ministry for Economic Affairs and Energy wants to encourage women to use their qualifications and skills to realise their own business ideas and to build up successful companies.
-The Economic Affairs Ministry’s “” initiative has been spotlighting women entrepreneurs in nearly all sectors since 2014.
+The Economic Affairs Ministry wants to encourage women to use their qualifications and skills to realise their own business ideas and to establish successful companies.
+One way of fostering this is to highlight the work of successful women entrepreneurs to turn them into positive role models.

-Under the initiative, successful women entrepreneurs serve as role models for schoolgirls, trainees, students, graduates and other women interested in going into business, showing them the opportunities and challenges of running one’s own business.
+They encourage schoolgirls, trainees, students, graduates and other women interested in setting up their own companies and make them aware of the opportunities and challenges awaiting them.
 This gives the women and girls a realistic and highly personal insight into what daily life as an entrepreneur is really like.
 The women entrepreneurs show how entrepreneurship can be an attractive career option for women.
-The “WOMEN Entrepreneurs” initiative also helps to make the work undertaken by female entrepreneurs more visible – presenting their success, their dedication, and their contribution to the future of Germany’s economy.
+The ‘FRAUEN unternehmen’ initiative also helps to make the work undertaken by female entrepreneurs more visible – presenting their success, their dedication, and their contribution to the future of Germany’s economy.